 Public Health Law No. 47 of 2008, Chapter 12, is the primary piece of tobacco control legislation in Jordan and addresses smoke free places, tobacco advertising and promotion, and tobacco packaging and labeling.
 It also provides penalties for violations of these provisions (as amended by Law No. 11 of 2017).
 Jordanian Standard 466/2012 implements the tobacco packaging and labeling provision in the Public Health Law (Article 56).
 The Public Transport Law of 2008 and the Traffic Law of 2008 are separate pieces of legislation (i.e., not issued under the Public Health Law) and address smoking in public transport.
 The Control of Juvenile Conduct Law of 2006 is also separate legislation and prohibits the sale of tobacco to minors.
 The tobacco advertising and promotion provisions of the Public Health Law are largely self-implementing, except for point of sale display, which is regulated by the Tobacco Products Display Regulation of 2013 and two implementing instructions issued in 2015.
-The Ministry of Health has issued instructions to restaurant associations, the airport authority and the general manager of the Amman mall regarding implementation of the smoking ban in airports, restaurants, fast food restaurants, and the Amman mall.
-(See implementing instruments regarding airports, restaurants, fast food restaurants, and malls).
+The Ministry of Health has issued instructions to the airport authority, restaurant associations, and the general manager of the Amman mall regarding implementation of the smoking ban in airports, restaurants, fast food restaurants, and the Amman mall.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.

 Policy Fact Sheets